 The moment any of these tragic events take place there is a major amount of brainwaves dedicated to how we might respond.
 I’m not saying this is a bad thing at all, these “what if” games are crucial towards developing your situational awareness.
 A lot of times we hear comments like “keep your head on a swivel” or “stay alert”, but what does that really mean to the average person?
 I break this down into looking for things out of place, general alertness and high probability.
 While visualization will help with all of these, I find it very useful to the high probability events.
 These are events that meet a certain set of circumstances such as; time, location and history.
 These visualization games help us back things up a bit and look at the precursory clues or indicators in the hopes of spotting them while we are still ahead of the game.

-Even then, there are still lots of questions to ask yourself, such as will you make contact, will seek cover, will you move to an exit.
-While each of these responses should be well thought out a big consideration is are you alone or are you with family?
+Even then, there are still lots of questions to ask yourself, such as will you make contact, will you seek cover, will you move to an exit.
+While each of these responses should be well thought out a big consideration is are you alone or are you with loved ones?
 If you are with family the dynamics are going to be significantly different.
 Your primary responsibility will be seeking and securing their safety.
-More than likely that will be moving to an exit or exfilling to a known safe/secure location away from the area.
+More than likely that will be moving to an exit or exfil to a known safe/secure location away from the area.

 Move with a purpose